 A college education is a significant investment.
 DePauw is committed to making the education we offer accessible to all qualified applicants.
-We will work with you to find the best combination of options for funding your four years here.
+We will work with you to find the best combination of options for funding your time at DePauw.

 Financial Aid Application Steps

-To apply for federal and state assistance, you only need to submit the FAFSA.
+To apply for federal and state aid, you are required to submit the Free Application for Student Aid (FAFSA).
 To apply for institutional aid, you and your parents must submit the following:

-- 2014 Student and Parent W2 Forms (even if you will not file a return).
+- 2017 Student and Parent W2 Forms (even if you will not file a return)*

-- Register for an eStudent account (Indiana Residents).
+- Register for a ScholarTrack account (Indiana Residents)

 Financial Aid Application Deadlines*